 In addition to academic mentors, incoming Seton Hall freshmen are assigned peer advisers to make the transition to college life as smooth and enjoyable as possible.
 These peer advisers are carefully chosen; they are successful and personable undergraduates from all over the United States (this year from Kentucky, Maryland, Massachusetts, New York, Pennsylvania, Texas, and, of course, New Jersey) and from countries around the globe (this year from Trinidad & Tobago).

-There are 50 peer advisers for the Class of 2016.
+There are 50 peer advisers for the incoming class.
 They are highly motivated and can help first-year students to:

 - meet other students,